Open-Attestation/adr/verifier.md

 }
 ```

-### Verification Classes
+### Verification Types

-A `Verification Class` is a class label to a verification method.
+A `Verification Type` is a type label to a verification method.
 It specifies what type of verification the method is performing.
-The diagram above shows the 3 default verification classes: `ISSUER_IDENTITY`, `DOCUMENT_INTEGRITY` and `DOCUMENT_STATUS`.
+The diagram above shows the 3 default verification types: `ISSUER_IDENTITY`, `DOCUMENT_INTEGRITY` and `DOCUMENT_STATUS`.

-For the validity of the verification class to be true, the requirements must be met:
+For the validity of the verification type to be true, the requirements must be met:

-1. At least one method in that class should return `VALID` as the status.
+1. At least one method in that type should return `VALID` as the status.
-1. All methods in the class should return either `VALID` or `SKIPPED` as the status.
+1. All methods in the type should return either `VALID` or `SKIPPED` as the status.

 ### Verifier